linux-club-umd/presentations/licensing/slides.md

 # Just stick it online, right?
 # Permissive licenses
 # Copyleft licenses

 # Licenses for non-software works

+Home 3D printing has made sharing 3D models common practice.

+Similar to source code files, 3D model files can be considered creative works, and can be licensed as such.

+Note: This does not mean that the design or the physical prints are protected.
+Patents would be required for that.

 # Working with others and in a community

 ## Making a new project
 ## Contributing to an existing project
 ## Dependencies and using other people's code

 # Non-FOSS licenses

+## Creative Commons

+In recent years, the Creative Commons family of licenses have become popular.

+3D printing repository websites such as Thingiverse and Printables have these licenses available for users to select from when uploading their designs.

+While it is not well explained on these sites, the Non-Commercial versions of these licenses are not free or open source. [@CCLicensesOpen]

 # Practical and economic considerations

 # Bibliography

 ::: {#refs}